-Human Centered Advocacy is a virtual 4-week course hosted by the Community Advocacy and Healing Project (CAHP).
-This course will provide a framework on how community members can advocate for sustainable change through a cultural, mindful, healing, and human-centered lens.
-Participants will learn to create, audit and adapt strategic plans for small businesses, creative projects, and community-oriented spaces.
+Human Centered Advocacy was a virtual 4-week course hosted by the Community Advocacy and Healing Project (CAHP).
+This course provided a framework on how community members can advocate for sustainable change through a cultural, mindful, healing, and human-centered lens.
+Participants learned to create, audit and adapt strategic plans for small businesses, creative projects, and community-oriented spaces.

 - Fatima Mann, Founder of CAHP, Lawyer, Yoga Instructor